 The use of physical violence and/or physical imposition to gain sexual access.
 Force also includes threats, intimidation (implied threats), and Coercion that is intended to overcome resistance or produce Consent (e.g., “Have sex with me or I’ll hit you,” “Okay, don’t hit me, I’ll do what you want.”).
 Force is a type of Coercion.

 A document filed by a Complainant or signed by the Title IX Coordinator alleging Sexual Harassment against a Respondent and requesting that the University conduct an investigation.
 When filed by a Complainant, the formal complaint must have a physical or digital signature, or otherwise indicate that the Complainant is filing a formal complaint.
 A formal complaint must be filed before a formal or informal resolution may be sought.

 3.10 Final Determination

-A conclusion by a preponderance of the evidence of whether alleged conduct occurred and, if so, whether it constituted a violation of this policy.
+A conclusion by a preponderance of the evidence of whether alleged conduct occurred and if so, whether it constituted a violation under this policy.

 A conclusion by a preponderance of the evidence that the conduct did or did not occur as alleged.

 A method of formal resolution designated by the University to address conduct that falls under this policy and which complies with the requirements of 34 CFR Part 106.45.